API#

 alias of connect_edges

-class datashader.bundling.hammer_bundle(*, accuracy, advect_iterations, batch_size, decay, initial_bandwidth, iterations, max_segment_length, min_segment_length, tension, include_edge_id, source, target, weight, x, y, name)[source]#
+class datashader.bundling.hammer_bundle(*, accuracy, advect_iterations, batch_size, decay, initial_bandwidth, iterations, max_segment_length, min_segment_length, tension, use_dask, include_edge_id, source, target, weight, x, y, name)[source]#

 Iteratively group edges and return as paths suitable for datashading.